Aaron Kwok

-Aaron Kwok Fu-shing (born 26 October 1965) is a Hong Kong singer, dancer and actor.
-Active since the 1980s, Kwok is known as one of the "Four Heavenly Kings" of Hong Kong pop music.
-Dubbed the "God of Dance", Kwok's onstage dancing is influenced by the late American performer Michael Jackson.
-He has released over 30 studio albums in Cantonese and Mandarin, mostly in the dance-pop genre, with elements of rock, R&B, soul, electronica and traditional Chinese music.
+Aaron Kwok Fu-shing (born 26 October 1965) is a Hong Kong singer, dancer, and actor, known as one of Hong Kong's "Four Heavenly Kings".
+Active since the 1980s, he has released over 30 studio albums in Cantonese and Mandarin, mostly in the dance-pop genre, with elements of rock, R&B, soul, electronica and traditional Chinese music.

-Concurrently with his music career, Kwok started as an actor with a role in the TVB television drama Genghis Khan (1987), followed by Twilight of a Nation (1988), Man from Guangdong (1991), Heartstrings (1994), and Wars of Bribery (1996).
-He gained widespread recognition in the movie Saviour of the Soul (1991), for which he was nominated for a Hong Kong Film Award for Best Supporting Actor, before starring in a string of box-office hits, including Future Cops (1993), China Strike Force (2000), Divergence (2005), After This Our Exile (2006), Port of Call (2015), and Project Gutenberg (2018).
+Concurrently with his music career, Kwok debuted as an actor with a role in the TVB television drama Genghis Khan (1987).
+He gained recognition in the film Saviour of the Soul (1991), for which he was nominated for a Hong Kong Film Award for Best Supporting Actor.
+His notable films include The Storm Riders (1998), China Strike Force (2000), Divergence (2005), After This Our Exile (2006), Cold War (2012) and its 2016 sequel, Port of Call (2015), for which he won the Hong Kong Film Award for Best Actor, and Project Gutenberg (2018).

 Early life

 Kwok graduated from St John's Co-education College in Hong Kong.
 After graduating from secondary school, Kwok worked as a junior staff in King Fook Gold & Jewellery Co.
-Ltd. His father, who owns a small gold retail store, desired that he gain experience in the business with the view of eventually handing the family business over to him.
+Ltd. His father, who owns a small gold retail store, wanted him to gain experience in the business with the view of eventually handing the family business over to him.
 If not for one of Kwok's brothers taking over the gold business, his father would not have allowed him to join the entertainment industry.
 In 1984, he was fired for prolonged absenteeism (sick leave) caused by a foot muscle injury from trying the splits at a party.

 In 1991, Kwok's older brother, Kwok Fu-kun, was shot dead outside the Sunbeam Theatre in North Point while chasing armed robbers who had raided his Marble Street jewelry store.

 Career

 Early years

-After being fired from a jewellery company in 1984 at the age of 19, Kwok only had a high school education and had never studied dancing in university before.
-Kwok subsequently joined a dancer training course at TVB, where his talent for dancing was immediately recognized.
-Kwok then performed in music videos and variety shows for other singers.
-In 1987, he was transferred to the acting department of the talent training course and became a TV actor, where he played minor parts in TVB dramas.
-In 1990, he did a TV commercial in Taiwan for the Honda motorcycle DJ-1RR.
-The commercial gained him instant popularity with Taiwanese girls, and he immediately burst onto the music scene.
+After being fired from a jewelry company in 1984 at the age of 19, Kwok, who only had a high school education and no formal dance training, enrolled in a dancer training programme at TVB and began performing in music videos and variety shows for other singers.
+In 1985, Kwok’s performance in a song and dance segment at the Miss Bodybuilding competition caught the attention of TVB talent manager Florence Fung, who introduced him to the actor training programme at TVB in 1987.
+In 1990, Kwok appeared in a Taiwanese TV commercial for the Honda motorcycle DJ-1RR, which brought him instant popularity in Taiwan and launched his music career in Mandopop there.